– According to the EPA, every county in Montana is at moderate to high risk of household radon exposure.

 Virtually every home has some amount of mold and its presence should not pose a threat.
 Molds produce allergens and irritants which in rare instances can cause reactions in sensitive individuals if inhaled or touched.
 However there are no established health-based standards for acceptable levels of mold or other biological agents in indoor air.
 Mold inspections are not a part of a home inspection but if an unreasonable amount of organic growth is observed or suspected we will advise on further action.
 This usually involves identifying the cause, correcting and cleaning the area.

 If there is an extreme condition, we can provide testing options.
 If third party testing lab results are positive, mitigation experts should be consulted.
 After remediation, the home should be retested to verify complete removal.
 For more information go to:

 Asbestos is a mineral fiber that was used in construction materials prior to 1980.
 If those fibers become airborne and if inhaled in high doses can damage lung tissues.
 Suspect building materials include Vermiculite insulation, pipe wrap, floor tiles, textured paint, siding, etc. If asbestos is suspected the usual recommendation is to leave it undisturbed or encapsulate it.
 There are millions of homes in the US with asbestos and generally most household asbestos is fairly stable.
 The only health hazard comes when asbestos is damaged or manipulated.

 If you’re concerned or if renovation is planned, testing is the only way to verify the presence of asbestos.

 If your home was built before 1978 there is likelihood that lead-based paints were used.
-If you are buying a home or plan to renovate, a paint inspection will determine the lead content of a suspect painted surface in your home.
-If desired, a paint sample can be collected and delivered to a certified lab for analysis.
+If you are buying a home or plan to renovate, a paint inspection may be warranted to determine the lead content of a suspect painted surface in your home.